tgfrerer/ofxSkeleton/README.md

 # ofxSkeleton

+## Description

 This addon allows you to build (and debug-draw) skeleton structures, useful for skeletal animation and skinning.

-## Description

-## Motivation

 ## Use case: